begin-again/angular-http-with-q/README.md

       .then(
         function(response){
           if(response.data === 'xyz') {
-            return response.data;  // will be na input into the _success_ function of the next _then_ } else {
+            return response.data;  // will be an input into the _success_ function of the next _then_ } else {
             $q.reject('not xyz!')
           }